MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 ## Reliability
 As you make design choices for virtual machines, review the [design principles](/azure/architecture/framework/resiliency/principles) for adding reliability to the architecture.

 ### Design checklist
 > [!div class="checklist"]
 > - Review the [SLAs for virtual machines](https://azure.microsoft.com/support/legal/sla/virtual-machines/v1_9/).
 > - VMs should be deployed in Flexible scale sets.
 > - Deployed VMs across [Availability Zones](/azure-docs-pr/articles/virtual-machines/create-portal-availability-zone) .
-> - Install applications on data disks.
+> - Install applications on data disks. >> Is there anything else to say about this?
-> - Monitor and measure health.
+> - Monitor and measure health. >> what should we recommend here?
 > - Use [maintenance control](/azure/virtual-machines/maintenance-control) to manage system restarts.

 ### Recommendations